shabbiryk/sway/README.md

 For Sway Standard library documentation, see: <https://fuellabs.github.io/sway/master/std/>

-Also view the technical reference for the Sway programming language: <https://fuellabs.github.io/sway/master/reference/>
+Also, view the technical reference for the Sway programming language: <https://fuellabs.github.io/sway/master/reference/>

 ## Building from Source